lrmtheboss/lrmtheboss/README.md

 ## Other Projects

-These are projects I currently assist with on but are not owned by me.
+These are projects I currently assist with but are not owned by me.

+- Apocalyptic Gaming Network
+  - A run forever Minecraft server network that focuses on modded Minecraft.
+- RainsNetwork
+  - A Minecraft server network with a focus on decorativeness and player experience.
 - [DriveBackupV2](https://github.com/MaxMaeder/DriveBackupV2)
   - [Discord](https://discord.gg/Rng9w6zSRj)
   - A Minecraft server backup plugin that supports multiple storage methods, external backups, and more.
 - [TheUsefulLists](https://github.com/TheUsefulLists)
   - A GitHub Organization dedicated to making useful lists for various things in order to help others.

-I also freelance for various other projects.

 ## Games I Play